All Episodes

 Trump cannot be seen as winning the debate tonight.

-In fact, according to the DC whispers, some of these people are said to have taken an even more aggressive stance by indicating Trump's Republican rivals are to take him out tonight.
+In fact, according to the D.C.
+Whispers, some of these people are said to have taken an even more aggressive stance by indicating Trump's Republican rivals are to take him out tonight.

-It means humiliate him, embarrass him, dwarf him, whatever, make it impossible for Trump to continue beyond tonight.
+And by take him out, you know what it means, it means humiliate him, embarrass him, dwarf him, whatever, make it impossible for Trump to continue beyond tonight.

-What what do you think we've been trying to do here for the past three or four weeks or two months?
+What do you think we've been trying to do here for the past three or four weeks or two months?

 You want to tell me how to do this?